jason-mone/jason-mone/content/patched-clothing.md

         </div>
         <div class="the-solution">
             <h1>THE SOLUTION</h1>
-            <p>Patched Clothing offers a responsive website that enables users to personlise and design their own clothing with patches.
-The posbilities are endless.</p>
+            <p>Patched Clothing offers a responsive website that enables users to personalize and design their own clothing with patches.
+The possibilities are endless.</p>
         </div>
         <div class="the-solution-illustration">
             <img src="img/tactics-and-methodology-26.png" alt="" />